 Acquisition of subject-related vocabulary should not be overlooked.
 Textboxes with relevant vocabulary may be strategically placed as a Pre Task or in Summing Up Grammar may be included if the text lends itself to the teaching of a Grammatical item.
-However, testing and evaluation does not include Grammar.

-Study Component:Core: 5
+Study Component:Core: 5 Year/ Semester: II/III